 Sales tax

-There are currently five TDUs providing services to different regions throughout the state of Texas: Oncor, Centerpoint Energy, Texas-New Mexico Power, American Electric Power (AEP) Texas Central, and AEP Texas North.
+There are currently six TDUs providing services to different regions throughout the state of Texas: Oncor, Centerpoint Energy, Texas-New Mexico Power, American Electric Power (AEP) Texas Central, AEP Texas North, and Lubbock Power & Light (LP&L).

-Oncor services most of North Texas, Centerpoint Energy services the Houston area, Texas-New Mexico Power provides services to West Texas, and AEP services Central and South Texas.
+Oncor services most of North Texas, Centerpoint Energy services the Houston area, Texas-New Mexico Power provides services to West Texas, AEP services Central and South Texas, and Lubbock Power & Light services the city of Lubbock.

 Here are a few of the major cities that lie within the service area of Texas’ Transmission and Distribution Service Providers.